 In Action

-Encourage your child to create boundaries about their digital and tech use.
-Discuss how they prefer to spend their free time and what they want to get out of their time spent online.
-Support their planning for how they will hold themselves to their boundaries.
+- Understand their preferences: Discuss with your child how they prefer to spend their free time and what they want to get out of their time spent online.
+Support their planning for how they will spend their time online and off.

-Develop a game plan together about what your child will do when they see or experience unsafe or concerning behaviors and content online.
-Consider how they will identify such experiences, what types of experiences they may have, and what they can do when/if they see these types of content.
+- Create safety strategies: Develop a game plan together about what your child will do when they see or experience unsafe or concerning behaviors and content online.
+Consider what types of content they may encounter, how they will identify it, and what they can do when/if they see these types of content.

 What To Do